amanzi/amanzi/doc/user_guide/input/input_schema.rst

 Execution Control
 -----------------

 The ``execution_controls`` section defines the general execution of the Amanzi simulation.
-Amanzi can execute in three modes: steady state, transient or initialize to a steady state and then continue it transient.
+Amanzi can execute in four modes: steady state, transient, transient with static flow, or initialize to a steady state and then continue it transient.
+The transient with static flow mode does not compute the flow solution at each time step.
+During initialization the flow field is set in one of two ways: (1) A constant Darcy velocity is specified in the initial condition; (2) Boundary conditions for the flow (e.g., pressure), along with the initial condition for the pressure field are used to solve for the Darcy velocity.
+At present this mode only supports the "Single Phase" flow model.

 Default values for execution are defined in the ``execution_control_defaults`` element.
 These values are used for any time period during the simulation for which the controls were not specified.
 Individual time periods of the simulation are defined using ``execution_control`` elements.
 For a steady state simulation, only one ``execution_control`` element will be defined.
 However, for a transient simulation a series of controls may be defined during which different control values will be used.
 For a valid ``execution_controls`` section the ``execution_control_defaults`` element and at least one ``execution_control`` element must appear.

 The ``execution_control_defaults`` element has the following attributes.